-On June 7, 2021, this initial draft was shared with the Every Student Succeeds Act (ESSA) External Stakeholder Committee, a group that represents a broad cross-section of educational interests drawn from across Maryland (see Attachment A for ESSA External Stakeholder Committee Membership).
-This stakeholder committee has previously served the MSDE in an advisory role on other significant
+On June 7, 2021, this initial draft was shared with the Every Student Succeeds Act (ESSA) External Stakeholder Committee.
+This group has previously served the MSDE in an advisory role on other significant Statewide educational issues, for example in developing Maryland's ESSA Consolidated State Plan.
+The membership of the stakeholder committee represents a broad cross-section of educational interests drawn from across Maryland, including (but not limited to) representatives for parents/families, LEAs, teachers, principals, and advocates for civil rights, children with disabilities, etc. (see Attachment A for ESSA External Stakeholder Committee Membership).